 The Company's operations and financial results have also been impacted by the COVID-19 pandemic.
 Both the health and economic aspects of the COVID-19 pandemic are highly fluid and the future course of each is uncertain.
-We cannot predict whether the outbreak of COVID-19 will be effectively contained on a sustained basis, nor the severity and duration of its impact.
-If the outbreak of COVID-19 is not effectively and timely controlled, our results of operations, financial condition and cash flows may continue to be materially and adversely impacted as a result of the deteriorating market outlook, the global economic recession, weakened liquidity, or other factors that we cannot foresee.
+We cannot predict whether the outbreak of COVID-19 will be effectively contained on a sustained basis.
+Depending on the length and severity of the COVID-19 pandemic, the demand for our products, our customers' ability to meet payment obligations to the Company, our supply chain and production capabilities, and our workforces' ability to deliver our products and services could be impacted.
+Management is actively monitoring the impact of the global situation on the Company's financial condition, liquidity, operations, suppliers, industry, and workforce.
+While we expect this disruption to continue to have a material adverse impact on our results of operations, financial condition cash flows, and liquidity, the Company is unable to reasonably determine the full extent of the impact at this time.

 The Company's sales and gross profits have decreased significantly resulting from a contraction in commercial demand for our products, a lower revenue conversion rate in our existing pipeline and significant one-off transactions from customers in 2019 that have not been, and are not expected to be, repeated in 2020.
-Due to travel restrictions, social distancing and shelter at home edicts, the hospitality industry, our largest market that generally contributes more than 50% of our revenue, has suffered as much as any.
-According to a new study prepared for the U.S. Travel Association by Tourism Economics, domestic travel spending will likely drop 45% by the end of 2020.
-According to data from STR, during the second quarter, an estimated 5,100 hotels closed temporarily in the U.S. 1
+Due to travel restrictions, social distancing and shelter at home edicts, the hospitality industry, our largest market that generally accounts for a majority of our revenue, has suffered as much as any.
+According to data from STR and Tourism Economics, full recovery in U.S. hotel demand and room revenue remains unlikely until 2023 and 2024, respectively.
+1 For the remainder of 2020, Ernst & Young estimates that international travel is likely to contract anywhere between 58% to 78% for the year.2